ruxbo/automating-librewolf-updates-on-macos/README.md

     `nano ~/Documents/scripts/update\_librewolf.sh  `

 3. Copy and paste the entire script below into the nano window.
-Note: This guide uses the username ruxbo.
-Please change all instances of `/Users/ruxbo/` to your own username if you are not `ruxbo`.
+Note: This guide uses the username ruxkbo.
+Please change all instances of `/Users/ruxkbo/` to your own username if you are not `ruxkbo`.

 ```bash
 #!/bin/bash